 The process of pulling out data from the Kafka broker into HDFS is called Hadoop Consumer.
 The below image shows the position of the Kafka Consumer in the architecture flow process.

 In this blog post, we discussed two predominant concepts that are required to make the Kafka Hadoop Integration possible.
-The process makes it clear how Kafka Hadoop Integration operates to enable real-time big data analytics.
+The process makes it clear how Kafka to hdfs ingestion operates to enable real-time big data analytics.

 Visit our Website to Explore Hevo